Tompkins Square Park

 Except for parties and special outings though, kids in those days didn’t spend much time with parents.
 The parents were busy with their own lives and endeavors, and we were happy to roam the neighborhood in search of fun and trouble, both of which were easy to find on the streets of New York City.

-On one occasion though when were about 10, Gregory’s mom took us to a theater space on 7th Street across from Tompkins Square Park.
+On one occasion though, when we were about 10, Gregory’s mom took us to a theater space on 7th Street across from Tompkins Square Park.
 An ensemble was putting on a series of short vignettes depicting life for Black people in America.

 The audience was, not surprisingly, predominantly Black, and I remember feeling not fear or being ill at ease, I was with friends after all, but rather an acute sense of being out of place.
 Suffice it to say that growing up in arguably one of the most diverse neighborhoods on the planet was trumped by my whiteness.